 I teach Horton technique from the pedagogical approach of the late James Truitte.
 Mr. Truitte was a member of the Lester Horton Dance Theatre who came to be recognized as the world's leading exponent of the Horton Technique in its purest form.
 The Horton Technique is designed to ensure protection and maximum efficiency of the body.
 The dancer is developed without a discernible label and suited to many choreographic needs.
 Emphasis is on stretch, resiliency, range, strength, suppleness, precision, endurance, postural alignment, balance, isolations, coordination, and musical sensitivity.
 Lester Horton developed the technique in Los Angeles, CA between the 1930-50s, and it’s considered to be one of the pioneering techniques of American modern dance.

-The class is a fusion of traditional African, Afro-Brazilian, Afro-Caribbean dances with modern and jazz dance styles.
+The class is a fusion of traditional Afro-Brazilian, Dunham Technique, Afro-Caribbean dances with modern and jazz dance styles.
 African/Diaspora dances have rich cultural heritages that have been sources of self-knowledge, community cohesion, and spiritual communion.
 At the same time the class explores the functions of these dances in relationship to our contemporary lives.
 In this class I incorporate stretching, strengthening the upper and lower body, moving from core strength, flexibility, stamina, grounded-ness, rhythmic sensibility, floor-work, clarity of intent, and use of breath and energy.